Students Faq - general technical problems

 Go to: https://ceulearning.ceu.edu

-If you are logged in to the MS account, you can single sign on to Moodle:
+If you are logged in to the MS account, you can single sign on to Moodle (or the button will take you to the MS login page):

 You CANNOT change your password on the e-learning site directly, but if you change your Microsoft password it will change your e-learning password as well.